khalid-hussain/shaheen/chap2.md

 After the decline of the Umayyad dynasty in the 5th century Hijri, the Muslims of Andalus had reached the last stage of divergence and decentralization.
-The great Andalus empire got divided into about twenty states.
-Alponso VI took advantage of this dissent and united the northern Christian states of Asturia, Leon and Castile to form an empire.
+The great Andalus empire was divided into about twenty states.
+Alponso VI took advantage of this dissent and united the northern Christian states of Asturia, Leon, and Castile to form an empire.

 The autocratic rulers of Andalus, called upon Alphonso for assistance whenever they lost to their neighbors.
 He would demand a price for his assistance to